madchicken/homebridge-zigbee-nt/README.md

 ## WEB UI

 From version 1.0.8 you can see which device is paired through the [WEB UI exposed on port 9000](http://homebridge.local:9000).
-To change the default port, set `httpPort: false` in the configuration.
+To change the default port, set `httpPort: YOUR_PORT_NUMBER` in the configuration.
 To completely disable http UI, set `disableHttpServer: true` in the configuration.

 ## License